Skip to content

 'EOF'

-And this fix this Strongswan bug:
+And this fixes the strongSwan bug:

 [root@R2]~# ipsec status peer